FeynGrav : FeynCalc extension for gravity amplitudes: FeynGrav

 Here $p_1$ and $p_2$ are scalar momenta, $k$ is the graviton momentum, and all momenta are directed inwards $k+p_1+p_2=0$. $B_0$ and $C_0$ are Passarino-Veltman integrals \cite{Mertig:1990an}; and $C_0$ is UV-finite.
 Finally, $(F_{1,1})^{B_0}_{p_1}$, $(F_{1,2})^{B_0}_{p_1}$, $(F_{1,1})^{B_0}_{p_2}$, etc are structure functions.
 We construct them in such a way so they only depend on $p_1$ and $p_2$.
 Some of these functions are dependent due to the $p_1 \leftrightarrow p_2$ symmetry:

 Explicit expressions for these functions are presented in Appendix \ref{Appendix_Structure_Functions}.

 It is useful to study this expression in $d=4$ with scalar field momenta begin fixed on-shell and the graviton begin off-shell.
-In that case the expression describes a part of a virtual graviton exchange so it can be used to study interaction of a real scalar with an external gravitational field.
+In that case the expression can describe a virtual graviton exchange, so it can be used to study interaction of a real scalar with an external gravitational field.

-The integral $C_0$ is UV finite and it contains only IR divergencies which can be regularized in the standard way via a soft graviton radiation. in other words, the amplitude shows that a real massless scalar generates a new non-minimal UV finite interaction with gravity.
+The integral $C_0$ is UV finite and it only contains IR divergencies which can be regularized in the standard way via a soft graviton radiation.
+In other words, the amplitude shows that a real massless scalar generates a new non-minimal UV finite interaction with gravity.
 This result was obtain earlier in \cite{Latosh:2020jyq,Latosh:2021usy} via a different technique.
 Therefore FeynGrav provides an independent evidence supporting that claim.